rollingcoconut/RadioML/README.md

 estimator, explain (in your notebook):

 * What is the intuition behind the 2nd moment of a signal? behind the 4th moment?
-What is the kurtosis of each (defined in the paper as k_a and k_w)?
+What is the kurtosis of both the noise and signal(defined in the paper as k_a and k_w)?

 * What is the expected value of the 2nd moment of the M-PSK signal? of the noise?
 Go through the derivation in the paper, explain.
 Repeat for 4th